sqlpad/sqlpad/kubernetes-examples/README.md

 See individual directories for specific examples.
 Want to expand on these examples or add your own for a specific database?
 Pull requests welcome!

+__Important!__ All the examples are tested with the Kubernetes distribution included in Docker Desktop (on Win 10 with WSL2 integration).

+You can use Minikube too (https://kubernetes.io/docs/setup/learning-environment/minikube/) for local develpment on Windows/Mac/Linux.

 ## Important note about data

 The examples don't care about data storage, so if you want your data to be non-volatile it's up to you ;-)